magda-io/magda-region-mappings/README.md

 # magda-regions

-This repo contains the default region mapping files used by [Magda](https://github.com/magda-io/magda) for indexing &amp; region selector map.
+This repo contains the default region files used by [Magda](https://github.com/magda-io/magda) for indexing &amp; region selector map.

-Magda allow users to supply a list of region mapping files that contains a list of regions available as region search filter options.
-The region mapping files will be fetched via HTTP protocol by Magda's [indexer](https://github.com/magda-io/magda/tree/main/deploy/helm/internal-charts/indexer) module when it's required to create region index in search engine (e.g. for the first deployment).
+Magda allow users to supply a list of region files that contains a list of regions available as region search filter options.
+The region files will be fetched via HTTP protocol by Magda's [indexer](https://github.com/magda-io/magda/tree/main/deploy/helm/internal-charts/indexer) module when it's required to create region index in search engine (e.g. for the first deployment).

-The region mapping files must be in `geojson` format with each "geometry" contains the following information in "properties":
+The region files must be in `geojson` format with each "geometry" contains the following information in "properties":
 - `id`: the id of the region.
-Must be unique across one region mapping file.
+Must be unique across one region file.
 - `name`: the name of the region.
 - `shortName`: (optional) possible short name of the region.
 - `requireSimplify`: (optional, default to `true`) region files geometries often contains too much details.
 Therefore, by default, the indexer will attempt to simply the geometries before index the region.
 If the region file is a simplified version, you will want to set this field to `false` in your region file to skip this processing step.

-> Please note: we don't expect your region mapping files having the exact same field names above.
+> Please note: we don't expect your region files having the exact same field names above.
 Instead, you are required to specify the field name to access those field for your file. e.g. By set `idField` config field to "id", the indexer will know to read the `id` value of the region from your field from "id" field.

-Users can config Magda's [indexer](https://github.com/magda-io/magda/tree/main/deploy/helm/internal-charts/indexer) module helm chart to load alternative region mapping files.
-Here is what default region mapping config looks like:
+Users can config Magda's [indexer](https://github.com/magda-io/magda/tree/main/deploy/helm/internal-charts/indexer) module helm chart to load alternative region files.
+Here is what default region config looks like:

 ```yaml
 indexer: